A pH meter will come in handy! And test the alkalinity of your tank water, not the alk of the reactor effluent.

-My second tip would be to get a fluidised reactor if you can afford it, their much more efficient with the media, and can allmost use all of it up without getting blocked up.
+My second tip would be to get a fluidized reactor if you can afford it, their much more efficient with the media, and can almost use all of it up without getting blocked up.

 My tip would be to forget about bubble counts and drip rates.
 The size of the bubbles and drip on each brand of reactor will be different.
 If you want to compare how your reactor is running compared to someone else’s you need to know the PH of the effluent and the rate of the effluent.

 I set my reactor so that the effluent runs into a cup in my sump.
 I keep a PH probe in the cup 24/7.
 At a glance I can look at the PH of the effluent in the cup and how fast the effluent is running out of the cup into the sump and know that my reactor is working properly.
 When dialing in the reactor you can adjust it by changing the effluent rate up or down and adjusting the bubble count to keep the PH of the effluent at the level you want it.
 This also helps to off gas co2 as the effluent runs from the cup into your sump and will help keep the PH in your tank from dropping as much when you run a reactor.

 I run my reactor at 6.7 PH after the 2nd chamber at an effluent rate of 400ml per minute.
 That’s for a 415 gallon tank with plenty of stony corals.

 I find the a flowmeter for the CO2 make adjust the PH of the effluent a snap

 Like Nathan, I have the effluent run into a cup (actually, an empty container that 35MM films comes in is perfect) in the sump.
 I keep a PH probe in that cup.

 I pump water to the reactor through a needle valve.
 This makes it easy to control the drip rate.